rancher/rancher/docs/http-proxy/quick_reference.md

 - `domain` is required and validated as a hostname / wildcard domain.
 - `caBundle` and `insecureSkipTLSVerify: true` are mutually exclusive.
 - `clientCertificate.name` must refer to a Secret in the same namespace.
+- `clientCertificate` is currently not consumed by `pkg/httpproxy/proxy.go` transport logic.
 - `verifyHostname` and `verifyExpiration` default to `true` when omitted.

 ## Common examples